eastgenomics/cp_upload/README.md

 # CP Upload
-Script to perform setup for uploading CP data to DNAnexus
+Script to perform setup for uploading Clinical Pool (CP) data to DNAnexus.

 ## What does this script do?
 Runs initialisation of dx-toolkit and dnanexus-upload-agent for uploading CP data to DNAnexus.